 Why is a downgrade in the Bank’s risk grade on a loan or lending relationship an issue?
 Banks must reserve more capital against loans with higher risk grades, which makes it more expensive for the Bank to keep that loan on its books from both a capital and an income perspective.
 Any change in a loan that causes it to be classified as a TDR requires a major downgrade in the risk grade and additional capital to be allocated to the loan.
 Because of the risk of having an accommodation classified as a TDR, many Bank’s will refuse to make such accommodations for their clients.
 However, if a new Bank steps in and approves a new structure for that same client including all of the items you want, and you meet that Bank’s underwriting criteria with that structure, then that new Bank can put that loan on their books at a normal risk grade and there is no TDR.
 In order for many business owners to properly restructure their debt to survive the downturn, they will likely need to switch Bank’s to avoid the TDR classification that they would be exposed to at their current institution.
 If your Bank tells you “no” on a debt restructure you feel is practical and makes sense, then it is probably time to look for another institution to provide you with that financing.

 One option borrowers often overlook is the option to use SBA financing to consolidate and rework their debt.
 Via SBA loans borrowers can extend out the amortizations on their debt and get funding even without being fully collateralized.
 We have discussed SBA financing separately in our newsletter and if you think it might be a fit for you, we encourage you to look at that article.
+You can also view additional SBA benefits here.
 There is also the option to use short-term private money / hard money loans.
 Although typically more expensive, often times these lenders provide flexibility and they make loans with no payments or interest only payments and can provide cash-out if there is sufficient collateral when a traditional bank might not provide cash out.
 There are other options available beyond just traditional bank financing if traditional lenders keep telling you “no”.